ashwinkumar12345/ethereum-intro/README.md

       }

 <a name="remix"></a>
-> ## Testing with Remix
+> ## Testing with remix

-- Remix hosts an Ethereum N/W to simulate running the contract
+Remix hosts an Ethereum N/W to simulate running the contract.

-- Click `Create (string initialMessage)`, after adding any initial message
+- Click `Create (string initialMessage)`, after adding any initial message.
-- Once created, click `message` to retrieve that initial message
+- Once created, click `message` to retrieve that initial message.
-- Click `setMessage (string setMessage)`, after adding a new message
+- Click `setMessage (string setMessage)`, after adding a new message.
-- Once created, click `message` to retrieve the new message
+- Once created, click `message` to retrieve the new message.

 <a name="behind-the-scenes-deployment"></a>
-> ## Behind-the-Scenes Deployment
+> ## Behind-the-Scenes deployment

-- The contract creates a transaction object with the following info:
+The contract creates a transaction object with the following info:

  - nonce - Number of times the sender has sent a transction
  - to - Always blank for a contract
  - data - Bytecode
  - gasPrice - Amount of ether per transaction
  - startGas - Units of Gas
  - v, r, s - Cryptographic elements - Creates public and private keys from your account address, the reverse is not possible

 <a name="moreonfunctions"></a>
 > ## More on Functions

- - Whenever we want to modify any data on the N/W, a transaction object is sent, which needs to be approved (mining)
+Whenever we want to modify any data on the network, a transaction object is sent, which needs to be approved (mining).

 - Calling a function - Get operation, free, instantaneous
 - Sending a transction to a function - Modify operation, costs ether, slow

 <a name="wei"></a>
 > ## Wei v/s Ether

-  - Wei is the smallest unit of currency
+Wei is the smallest unit of currency.
-  - 1 Eth = 1,000,000,000,000,000,000 Wei
+1 Eth = 1,000,000,000,000,000,000 Wei.
-  - No fractional unit of Wei
+There is no fractional unit of Wei.

 <a name="gasandtransactions"></a>
 > ## Gas and Transactions

- - Different operations have different gas costs
+Different operations have different gas costs:

- - gasPrice - Amount of Wei per unit of gas
+ - gasPrice - Amount of Wei per unit of gas.
- - startGas - Total amount of Wei you are willing to spend (safety net)
+ - startGas - Total amount of Wei you are willing to spend (safety net).

 <a name="mneomonic"></a>
 > ## Mneomonic Phrase

- - 12-word phrase that allows you to generate the pub and priv key
- - 12-word menomonic -> BIP39 Algo -> Account address (Pub key and Priv key)
+12-word phrase that allows you to generate the pub and priv key 12-word menomonic -> BIP39 Algo -> Account address (Pub key and Priv key)